10 Essential German-English Dictionaries for Translators

 Ten apps that help you learn German

-There is hardly anything we use more often in everyday life than our smartphones.
-So if you are in the process of learning German with us, you can also use your mobile phone for this.
+We use hardly anything more often in everyday life than our smartphones.
+So if you are learning German with us, you can also use your mobile phone for this.
 There are many dictionary apps, both paid and free, to help you study.
 However, it is important to say that an app cannot replace a language course.
 It can only contribute successfully to practice.
-In the following we will introduce you to some of the best apps for learning German, you may already have some of them on your smartphone.
-Also, all apps are available for IOs and Android.
+In the following, we will introduce you to some of the best apps for learning German; you may already have some on your smartphone.
+Also, all apps are available for iOS and Android.

 1. Duolingo.

-Duolingo is one of the most popular online dictionaries and language courses out there.
-The idea behind it was to create a program that would make the learning of languages fun and easy.
-The problem with Duolingo is that it doesn’t really teach you how to speak or write in another language, but rather just gives you words from which you can guess what they mean.
-This makes it very hard to learn a new language because the only way you’ll know if you’re guessing right is by asking someone who speaks your target language and seeing if they understand you.
+Duolingo is one of the most popular online dictionaries and language courses.
+The idea behind it was to create a program that would make learning languages fun and easy.
+The problem with Duolingo is that it doesn’t teach you how to speak or write in another language, but rather just gives you words from which you can guess what they mean.
+This makes it very hard to learn a new language because you’ll only know if you’re guessing right by asking someone who speaks your target language and seeing if they understand you.
 What makes it stand out is the fact that it’s an app for both machine and human translation.

 2. Voice Recorder

-This way you learn twice, because on the one hand you have to explain the topic, which means you have understood it, and on the other hand you have to memorize possible special cases by listening.
-You can also record conversations, for example with your language teacher, of course only if they agree.
-Voice recorder also provides areas solely for the voice translator and text-to-speech feature.
+This way, you learn twice because, on the one hand, you have to explain the topic, which means you have understood it, and on the other hand, you have to memorize possible special cases by listening.
+You can also record conversations, for example, with your language teacher, of course only if they agree.
+The voice recorder also provides areas solely for the voice translator and text-to-speech feature.

 3. Busuu